 As an example of this epiphany, the economist Christian Gollier revisits the raison detra’ of insurance, by asking: should one even buy insurance since the industry itself is so skilled at exploiting human foibles?
 Although this emerging work is descriptive, it is not yet time tested since some of it aspires to be normative, as developing modern models of savings and consumption hint that insurance may deserve a smaller role in personal risk management than previously believed.

-Risk Management and Insurance Strategies for Physicians and Advisors fulfill its promise as a peerless tool for physicians wanting to make good decisions about the risks they face.
+Risk Management, Liability Insurance and Asset Protection Strategies for Doctors and Advisors fulfill its promise as a peerless tool for physicians wanting to make good decisions about the risks they face.